marklogic/marklogic-kubernetes/README.md

 ```
 Identify the name of the secret.

-2. Save the secret name from step 1 to get the admin password using the following script :
+2. Save the secret name from step 1 and get the admin password using the following script:
 ```
-kubectl get secret SECRET_NAME -o jsonpath='{.data}'
+kubectl get secret SECRET_NAME -o jsonpath='{.data.marklogic-password}' | base64 --decode
 ```
 ### Log Collection